BrunoBernardino/nextjs-boilerplate-faunadb-elasticsearch/README.md

 All pages are statically generated, meaning they'll be built via server for the first time they're requested (akin to SSR), but the subsequent requests will be as if a pre-rendered static page, incredibly fast (while still being updated after the initial load).
 This is good for SEO and also for showing up-to-date pages to clients quickly.

-The only page that somewhat breaks this pattern is the individual product page, which uses `unstable_revalidate: 1` in `getStaticProps` in order to effectively force a server build every time a page is loaded (technically they're cached for 1 second), so that the view count mutation can happen.
+The only page that somewhat breaks this pattern is the individual product page, which uses `revalidate: 1` in `getStaticProps` in order to effectively force a server build every time a page is loaded (technically they're cached for 1 second), so that the view count mutation can happen.

 The file with the GraphQL Schema to be imported into FaunaDB is at `lib/schema.qgl`.